postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-setting_up_monitor.md

 [![webview menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Monitors_webView.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Monitors_webView.png)

 <ol start="2">
-  <li>In the <b>Create Monitor</b> modal, select a collection, schedule the frequency of the run, enter a monitor name, select the environment, and select the regions in the world from where you want to monitor your results.
+  <li>In the <b>Create Monitor</b> modal, select a collection, schedule the frequency of the run, enter a monitor name, select the environment, and select the regions of the world from where you want to monitor your results.
 For more information on how to schedule a monitor, see the "Monitoring schedule and region" section below.</li>
 </ol>

 [![create monitor](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/createMonitor_web.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/createMonitor_web.png)